nasa/cumulus/docs/features/backup_and_restore.md

 ## Deployment Backup and Restore

 Most of your Cumulus deployment can be recovered by redeploying via Terraform.
-The Cumulus metadata including providers, collections, granules, rules, and executions are stored in [DynamoDB](./data_in_dynamodb) and can be setup to be backed up and restored.
+However, the Cumulus metadata including providers, collections, granules, rules, and executions that is stored in [DynamoDB](./data_in_dynamodb) can only be restored if backup was configured or enabled.
 If a deployment is lost, logs and Step Function executions in the AWS console will be irrecoverable.

 ### Backup and Restore with AWS